google/gin-config/docs/index.md

     parameter settings (for parameters not already supplied by the function's caller).

 To determine which parameters are configurable, `@gin.configurable` takes a `whitelist` or a `blacklist` parameter.
-If some parameters are whitelisted the others would be blacklisted and viceversa.
+If some parameters are whitelisted the others would be blacklisted and vice versa.
 For instance, in the example above, whitelisting `num_layers` and `weight_decay` would imply that `images` and `num_outputs` are blacklisted.
 Since configuring the `images` parameter doesn't make much sense, it would be best to blacklist that parameter.
 Additionally, we might want a different name for the configurable object than "my_network":

 ```python
 @gin.configurable('supernet', blacklist=['images'])